MartyIce/RubeGoldberg/README.md

   * ExpressJS - run "npm start" within express-api folder.
 Because this is OUTSIDE docker, it will serve to port 3000.
 * Multiple containers - TODO
 * Docker Compose - run the whole shebang from root with "docker compose up"
+  * Because react is running WITHIN docker, it will serve to port 3001
   * Because express-api is running WITHIN docker, it will serve to port 3002

 ### Where are my changes?